kamu-49/ES_Autotune/README.md

 - see Adam's code and see how the software should ride off the back of that
     - once we understand what he has, we'll be able to update and branch off of his systemverilog-to-be code; but will attempt 1-3 in the meantime

+## Things to Add
+- AudioCODEC: controls to send it to the signal
+- I2S
+- Speaker?

 ## Links to remember
 ### Not-confident-are-super-related links to remmeber